-There are 34.000 doctors and 100.000 nurses registered in Nepal.
-Many more are working as support staff like cleaners in the Nepalese health care sector.
-FES Nepal reached out to trade union partners working with health care workers to get a glimpse of their situation.
+There are 34,000 doctors and 100,000 nurses registered in Nepal.
+Many more are working as support staff, such as cleaners, in the health care sector.
+FES Nepal reached out to trade union partners working with health care workers for a glimpse of their situation.

 The double burden is taking its toll

-According to Pratima Bhatta, Organizer and Treasurer at the Union of Private Hospitals and Healthcare Workers in Nepal (UNIPHIN), more than 75% of care, paid and unpaid, is done by women.
-Women are on the frontlines of the fight against COVID-19 and at the same time shoulder most of the unpaid care work.
+According to Pratima Bhatta, organizer and Treasurer with the Union of Private Hospitals and Healthcare Workers in Nepal (UNIPHIN), more than 75 per cent of care, paid and unpaid, is done by women.
+Women are on the front lines of the fight against COVID-19 and at the same time shoulder most of the unpaid care work.

-Schools and day care facilities have been closed since March 19.
-This especially affects female health care workers, who bear most of the responsibility for childcare and household work in their families.
-In times of lockdown, where everyone not working in an essential service must stay home, many women juggle care responsibilities with paid work in their home office.
+Schools and day care facilities have been closed since 19 March.
+This especially affects female health care workers, who bear most of the responsibility for childcare and household work in their family.
+In times of lockdown, when everyone not working in an essential service must stay home, many women are juggling care responsibilities with paid work in their home office.
 Workers in the health care sector do not have this option.
-They also fear getting infected and putting their family and friends in danger through the possible exposure to COVID-19.
+Yet, they fear being infected and putting their family and friends in danger through possible exposure to COVID-19.

-Health care workers, cleaners and others working in hospitals face multiple health risks, but also discrimination and social stigma.
-This is illustrated by a recent case of a nurse that got evicted by her landlord.
-A female hospital cleaner from Banke District, Province No. 5 in the far-western part of Nepal, finds herself in a genuine dilemma: “I am doing my regular duty with safety measures.
+Health care workers, cleaners and others working in hospitals face multiple health risks as well as discrimination and social stigma.
+This is illustrated by a recent case of a nurse who was evicted by her landlord.
+A female hospital cleaner from Banke District in Province No. 5 in the far-western part of Nepal found herself in a genuine dilemma: “I am doing my regular duty with safety measures.
 I am very thankful that the hospital has provided a mask, a separate dress and gloves to me.
 The only problem I am facing now is complaints from my neighbours.
-They say, ‘every day you go to the hospital and come back home’.
-I try to stop them from worrying by saying that I have applied all safety measures and that I also wash my cloths every day and have a bath after returning to my room.
+They say, ‘Every day you go to the hospital and come back home.’
+I try to stop them from worrying by saying that I have applied all safety measures and that I also wash my clothes every day and have a bath after returning to my room.
 I am very careful about everyone’s safety.”

 Who cares about the health of health care workers?

-Like in many other places, there is a lack of protective personal equipment, especially outside of Kathmandu valley.
-Despite the difficult working conditions, healthcare professionals work tirelessly to protect the country from the threat, according to Prithivi Raman Thapaliya, President of UNIPHIN.
+As in many other countries, there is lack of protective personal equipment, especially outside Kathmandu Valley.
+Despite the difficult working conditions, health care professionals are working tirelessly to protect the country from the threat, according to Prithivi Raman Thapaliya, President of UNIPHIN.

-The union has circulated information about precautions to prevent COVID-19 among its members, especially targeting non-medical staff.
+The union has circulated information on precautions to prevent infection among its members, especially targeting non-medical staff.
 It demands that hospital owners and authorities:

-The management of the hospitals has agreed to the union’s demands.
-The government also provided insurance with a coverage of NPR 2,500,000.00 (about USD 20.500) for each health worker.
-But since there is a shortage of PPE in the country, especially the first demand seems to be impossible to put into practice.
+The management of the hospitals have agreed to the union’s demands.
+The government also has provided insurance, with a coverage of 2.5 million rupees (about USD 20,500) for each health worker.
+But because there is a shortage of PPE in the country, the first demand seems to be impossible to put into practice.

 The highly privatized health sector is already crumbling

-In a diverse country with one of the most challenging topographies, the government of Nepal mobilized around fifty thousand female health volunteers to reach out to the community and village level.
-The health volunteer system exists since the 1980s and plays a crucial role in providing basic health services even in remote places.
+In a diverse country with one of the world’s most challenging topographies, the government has mobilized around 50,000 female health volunteers to reach out to residents at the community and village levels.
+The health volunteer system began in the 1980s and is crucial for basic health services, even in remote places.
 The volunteers will support the application of safety measures and social distancing and will be remunerated with USD 15 per day for helping in the fight against the coronavirus.

 Meanwhile in the urban parts of the country, even without a high number of COVID-19 patients, the highly privatized health sector is already showing signs of failing in delivering needed treatment.
-While being the best-equipped, private hospitals try to avoid possible COVID-19 patients.
+While being the best equipped, private hospitals try to avoid possible COVID-19 patients.
 A number of people with fever or respiratory symptoms are turned down at hospitals.
-Against this backdrop, the government also issued a package of incentives for doctors and health workers from the private sector to get engaged in the fight against COVID-19.
-But there is skepticism, whether or not private hospitals can be convinced to join, especially due to the lack of PPE not being addressed.
+Against this backdrop, the government also issued a package of incentives for doctors and health workers from the private sector to help treat the COVID-19 cases.
+But there is scepticism, whether or not private hospitals can be convinced to join, especially due to the lack of PPE not being addressed.

 Jonathan Menge is the Director of the FES Office in Nepal and coordinates the work on gender justice in Asia.